pimatic/pimatic-guide/usage/Examples.md

 Offcourse, don't use the $WarmsUp in your rule to turn it off, because it will allways be heating up when the Central Heating is on ;)

-How to work with various timesets to change the desired temperature for heating When I started with Pimatic, I created a different rule for every time window to stop and start heating based on temperatures.
+### How to work with various timesets to change the desired temperature for heating.

+When I started with Pimatic, I created a different rule for every time window to stop and start heating based on temperatures.
 Since the feature of variabels in Pimatic I have changed this way of regulating temperature.
 Let me explain the way I control my Central Heating ..

-First, create the following variable: $DesiredTemp After that, create some normal on/off switches: RunProgram & TodaySunday Now, create a set of rules for every time window you have.
+  * First, create the following variable: $DesiredTemp
+  * After that, create some normal on/off switches: RunProgram & TodaySunday
+  * Now, create a set of rules for every time window you have.
 I will give a few of mine:

   IF it is before 06:00 and pilight-thermostaat-runprogram is on THEN $DesiredTemp = 18